omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 Should we?
 The answer depends on the price.
 Adopting the ILT suggestion will obscure the different perspectives that led to the resulting algorithms, and the price is losing those nuances.
-This could be perfectly reasonable had those perspectives ran their course.
-But this is hardly the case: generalizations of this ILT algorithm are utterly unalike when guided by each of those different points of view.
+This could be perfectly reasonable had those perspectives ran their course, but this is hardly the case: generalizations of this ILT algorithm are utterly unalike when guided by each of those different points of view.

 For example, the LMS filter may be generalized to other adaptive filters, such as the Kalman filter which is commonly used in varied situations, from trajectory optimization to econometric smoothing.
-The perceptron may be generalized to other classification algorithms (in a way, it's a special case of logistic regression, support vector machines and feedforward neural networks).
-And the temporal differences algorithm is a basis for many algorithms (e.g.
-Q-learning) in optimal control and autonomous agents, and it can be used to train computers to play backgammon or super-mario better than you can.
+The perceptron may be generalized to other classification algorithms (e.g. logistic regression, support vector machines and feedforward neural networks).
+And the temporal differences algorithm is a basis for many algorithms (e.g. Q-learning) in optimal control and autonomous agents, and it can be used to train computers to play backgammon or super-mario better than you can.

 None of those generalizations is obvious by considering the ILT alone.
 But all of them are quite natural as a development of the ideas that led to the ILT in the first place, from the 3 different starting points.

-It worth pointing out that this phenomenon is not unusual, and definitely not limited to machine learning.
+It's worth pointing out that this phenomenon is not unusual, and definitely not limited to machine learning.
 For [example](http://www.math.ucla.edu/~tao/preprints/forms.pdf), in elementary calculus an "integral", an "area under the curve" and an "anti-derivative" are